medinadato/mgrid-examples/README.md

     $ git clone git@github.com:medinadato/mgrid-examples.git

-2. Run composer (This is just one example.
-The command syntax might or not vary depending in your configuration:)
+2. Run composer.
+(This is just one example.
+The command syntax might or not vary depending in your configuration):

     $ php composer.phar install

 3. Then type on your browser: